-The controversy over the unprecedented success that the film Green Book has had over film societies in the US the past couple of months has set the film world on its heels.
+The controversy over the unprecedented success that the film Green Book has had over film societies in the US over the past couple of months has set the film world on its heels.
 Everything from middle-America, smaller groups, national groups, to worldwide (The Golden Globes) has set hardcore cinephiles, professional and amateur film critics alike, and even comic fanboys spinning their heads like Linda Blair in The Exorcist (yes, her spitting out the water like vomit and it being the color green is not lost on me).
-Usually, a controversy like this is among is a critical divide between critics and fans; it now seems to have started a critical divide between film critics as well.
+Usually, a controversy like this is a critical divide between critics and fans.
+It now seems to have started a critical divide between film critics.

 Then the roof started to cave in.
 The Shirley family came out against the film, saying the events depicted don’t reflect a friendship they know about.
-The film is described as a story of an unlikely friendship, which is precisely the point of why this film is being bashed now by critics and film fans alike- it is unlikely it ever happened.
-The story is from the son of the main protagonist, Tony Vallelonga, so, it would be naïve to think the film wouldn’t be seen through the eyes of him, and combined with the fact it doesn’t even appear that the family of Don Shirley was seriously consulted (or their concerns considered for the film), and that same son (Nick Vallelonga), who wrote the screenplay, came under fire for controversial tweets to Donald Trump.
+The film is described as a story of an unlikely friendship.
+Which is precisely the point of why this film is being bashed now by critics and film fans alike.
+It’s unlikely it ever happened.
+The story is from the son of the main protagonist, Tony Vallelonga.
+So it would be naïve to think the film wouldn’t be seen through his eyes.
+Then combined with the fact it doesn’t even appear that the family of Don Shirley was seriously consulted (or their concerns considered for the film).
+That same son (Nick Vallelonga), who wrote the screenplay, came under fire for controversial tweets to Donald Trump.

 2018: A Groundbreaking Year for Film

-This past year there have been so many great films being released on race relations, which is a direct reflection of the times we have lived in this past decade, not just the sheer numbers, but the quality that has been far superior than in recent memory.
+This past year, so many great films have been released on race relations, which directly reflects the times we have lived in this past decade, not just the sheer numbers, but the quality that has been far superior to recent memory.
 Let’s look back at a few notable films, not to mention the milestone, mega-hit Black Panther, that have come out in 2018:

-Sorry to Bother You is a highly original, funny, thought-provoking film that gets better after multiple viewings (I saw it last June and I don’t think I appreciated it enough then) and takes time to let its high-concept themes fester.
-It’s a nightmarish, racially-infused fairy tale before a company like Disney could get its greedy, capitalist hands on it; a product of today’s current racial economic tensions and divides with a bonkers final act some can’t get their heads around, but it is a fairy tale that reflects economic, corporate slavery for minority classes.
+Sorry to Bother You is a highly original, funny, thought-provoking film that gets better after multiple viewings (I saw it last June, and I don’t think I appreciated it enough then) and takes time to let its high-concept themes fester.
+It’s a nightmarish, racially-infused fairy tale before a company like Disney could get its greedy, capitalist hands on it.
+A product of today’s current racial, economic tensions and divides with a bonkers final act.
+Some can’t get their heads around.
+It’s a fairy tale that reflects economic, corporate slavery for minority classes.

 1989-1994 in Film